mui/material-ui/docs/src/pages/system/basics/basics-ja.md

 - [Tachyons](https://tachyons.io/) was one of the first (2014) CSS libraries to promote the [Atomic CSS pattern](https://css-tricks.com/lets-define-exactly-atomic-css/) (or Functional CSS).
 - Tachyons was later on (2017) followed by [Tailwind CSS](https://tailwindcss.com/).
 They have made Atomic CSS more popular.
 - [Twitter Bootstrap](https://getbootstrap.com/docs/4.1/utilities/borders/) has slowly introduced atomic class names in v2, v3, and v4.
-We have used the way they group their "Helper classes" as inspiration.
+The way they group their "Helper classes" was used as inspiration.
 - In the React world, [Styled System](https://github.com/jxnblk/styled-system) was one of the first (2017) to promote the style functions.
 It can be used as a generic Box component replacing the atomic CSS helpers as well as helpers to write new components.
 - Large companies such as Pinterest, GitHub, and Segment.io are using the same approach in different flavours:
   - [Evergreen Box](https://evergreen.segment.com/components/layout-primitives/)